denis-berthier/CSP-Rules-Examples/README.md

 Unfortunately, the resolution rules for Sudoku encoded in CLIPS are too elementary to be able to solve complex puzzles.
 As a more serious comparison requires to compare harder puzzles than those provided with CLIPS, I  have added a function CLIPS-solve-string allowing to do this without having to assert manually all the initial facts as in the original CLIPS solver.
 It is available in file "string-input.clp".
 See the README file of the CLIPS-puzzles folder for details.
 Quick tests with not  too easy puzzles taken from the cbg-000 collection show that the resolution power of CLIPS-sudoku is very weak.

-### The cbg-000 folder
-It contains the 21,375 first series of puzzles in the controlled-bias collection (the full collection can be found here: https://github.com/denis-berthier/Controlled-bias_Sudoku_generator_and_collection).<br>
-It explains how to compute their various ratings (in file "launch.txt").<br>
-It contains the detailed results for all of these possible ratings, based on CSP-Rules (plus their SER — Sudoku Explainer Rating).<br>
-It has a detailed comparison of them (in file "comparisons.txt" or "comparisons.rtf"), showing that they differ only in rare cases.
-It is the most precise comparison ever made of the different CSP-Rules ratings (more precise than what I previously published in [PBCS]).

-Puzzle "cbg-000/#2862-W7-S+W3-gW2.clp" is one of the very rare examples in the cbg-000 collection where the various ratings are significantly different.
-It is also an excellent examples of g-whips[2].